dusterio/laravel-aws-worker/README.md

 ```

 From now on, AWS will do POST /worker/schedule to your endpoint every minute - kind of the same effect we achieved when editing a UNIX cron file.
 The important difference here is that the worker environment still has to run a web process in order to execute scheduled tasks.
-To protect web process from unauthorized calls, 'production' environment won't have special routes.
-Once again, your worker application **shouldn't have environment set to production** (use 'worker' or anything else).

 Your scheduled tasks should be defined in ```App\Console\Kernel::class``` - just where they normally live in Laravel, eg.: